MostafaAbdelrashied/genai-procurement/README.md

 ## How to run

-1. Create an .env file with OpenAI API key
+1. Create an .env file with OpenAI API key and DB connection parameters

     ```bash
     cp .env.example .env